agenjs/agen-encoding/README.md

 Decodes and returns individual lines from the byte stream.
 The returned lines are associated with their position information.
+All lines contain the trailing `"\n"` symbol except, eventually, the last one.

 The returned messages have the following structure:
 - `data` - the line string; it contains the `\\n` symbol at the end.